mraza007/movie-scraper/README.md

 ## Usage
 - In order to use this crawler simply run this command `scrapy crawl movies_data`.
-- After running that command this is going to scrape the results and saves into `movies.csv` files.
+- After running that command this is going to scrape the results and save into `movies.csv` files.

 ## Contributions